Mohamed1628/portfolio/content/posts/CAN-Communication-Troubleshooter/index.md

 draft: false
 hidemeta: false
 comments: true
-description: "This box can be used to verify that an OBDII device can both send and recieve CAN data frames."
+description: "This box can be used to verify that an OBDII device can both send and recieve CAN data frames.
+It does this using a CAN bus module that allows the Arduino Uno to communicate with the device over the CAN High/Low pins of the OBD port."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: true